Lovely Momhood

 • Drums: small bowl and tape

-21. Paper Bag Puppets
+21. Paper bag puppets

-Indoor Learning
+Indoor Learning Activities for Kids

-22. Book reading and story telling
+22. Book reading and storytelling

-Here are some ideas to help kids of all ages find joy and excitement about reading books and story telling:
+Here are some ideas to help kids of all ages find joy and excitement about reading books and storytelling:

-23. Stem Activities
+23. Stem activities

 Many schools today have STEM programs kids can enroll in and start innovating.

-24. Educational Online Learning
+24. Educational online learning

 25. Workbooks